 - Expectations of Active Mutual Fund Performance (with Markus Ibert and Felix Wilke, 2021).

-- How Cyclical Are Stock Market Return Expectations?
-Evidence from Capital Market Assumptions (with Markus Ibert, 2021).
+- Return Expectations and Portfolios: Evidence from Large Asset Managers (with Markus Ibert, 2021).

 - Pricing Currency Risks (with Mikhail Chernov and Lars Lochstoer, 2021).